wzcwd/VanLife/README.md

 ## 4. Social Media Authentication Setup

-To enable Google and Facebook login, add the following configuration to your `appsettings.Development.json` file:
+To test Google and Facebook login, add the following configuration to your `appsettings.Development.json` file:

 ```json
 "Authentication": {